iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Existence of a Minimizer.md

 **Remarks**

 Compare to the Weistrass's theorem, we consider the the difference between this theorem and the above.
 The Existence of minimizer exists for all $S\subseteq \mathbb E$, which is the difference.
-Under these sets of assumptions, we are remained with a class of functons that looks like a bowl on the large scale because it's coersive, and if we shine lights from the bottom of the function, it will perfectly describe the epigraph of the function (closeness), and the function is bounded below.
+Under these sets of assumptions, we are remained with a class of functions that looks like a bowl on the large scale because it's coercive, and if we shine lights from the bottom of the function, it will perfectly describe the epigraph of the function (closeness), and the function is bounded below.